relationalexistence/UCF-GUTT/README.md

 ### Proprietary

 **Φ — Relational Stability** (dynamics/prediction): Governs system dynamics and predictions.
-Not open source; available via collaboration.
+Not open source; available via collaboration. Φ (Relational Stability) & Core Refactor The foundational proofs are public to establish mathematical truth.
+However, the optimized execution engine and the Relational Stability (Φ) module are retained as proprietary technology.
+These components enable the high-velocity application of the theory and are currently restricted to internal research and select partners.

 **Contact**: Michael_Fill@protonmail.com for licensing and collaboration.